Math Clinic in brief

-The Math Clinic works on a first-come, first-served, walk-in basis; appointments cannot be made.
+The Math Clinic works on a first-come, first-served, walk-in basis; appointments are not needed.
 The Math Clinic generally opens beginning the second week of classes through final exams.
 The Math Clinic is closed whenever the university is closed for any reason.
 On the second week of each semester and right before final exams week, a detailed schedule is made available that lists the hours the tutors work and what they are willing and able to tutor.
 The schedule is sent to all student wcsu email accounts, posted on the clinic’s website, and announced in the WOW email.
 (Detailed Clinic Schedule PDF)

 Students often choose to work on their math work in the Math Clinic “just in case” they have a question.
 Computers are available for them to work on their mathematical labs and projects.

-The Math Clinic is not to be confused with the Math Emporium.
-The Math Emporium is an interactive computer-equipped tutorial learning center that enables a new way of teaching/learning the remedial math courses MAT 100 and 100P ONLY.
+The Math Clinic is not to be confused with the Math Emporium located in Higgins Hall 122/123.
+The Math Emporium is an interactive, computer-equipped tutorial learning center, where WCSU’s developmental math courses MAT 100 and 100P are currently taught.
 It combines software-based learning, some traditional lecture instruction, and one-on-one tutoring, with faculty and teaching assistants available to assist students.
-The Math Emporium is located in Higgins Annex 105.
+The platform currently used in the Emporium is McGraw Hill’s ALEKS, which is a Web-based, artificial intelligence assessment and learning system.
+Students taking classes in the Math Emporium may ask for help from their course instructor and teaching assistants, the Math Emporium Coordinator, and the math clinic tutors.
 Tom Grant, (203) 837-9370, firstname.lastname@example.org serves as the Math Emporium Coordinator.
 For more information, please refer to https://www.wcsu.edu/math/math-emporium/